 All people registered as sex offenders are registered on either a national or state sex offender database.
 The people on these databases have been convicted in a court of law of a sex crime.
 You are able to view this information online, but keep in mind that you can’t find the street address, just the block they live on.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a case file that includes a court docket and any of the documents and filings filed in the case.
 You can access court records online, or at the clerk’s office of the court in the county where the case was filed.

 Each and every state maintains records of someone’s criminal history.
 These databases are connected and you can track criminal convictions from other states.
-Go to county courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you may have to pay a fee for a more intensive search.
+Go to county courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you may have to pay a fee for a more intensive search.

 When you look up someone’s criminal record you will be able to find out if a person has ever been arrested, charged or convicted for any crimes, which can include:

 If you do a criminal records check, usually won’t find out if they have had any:

 - Speeding tickets.